RenderKit/oidn/doc/compilation.md

 - `CMAKE_BUILD_TYPE`: Can be used to switch between Debug mode (Debug), Release mode (Release) (default), and Release mode with enabled assertions and debug symbols (RelWithDebInfo).

-- `OIDN_STATIC_LIB`: Build Intel Open Image Denoise as a static library (OFF by default).
-When using the statically compiled Intel Open Image Denoise library, you either have to use the generated CMake configuration files (recommended), or you have to manually define `OIDN_STATIC_LIB` before including the library headers in your application.

-- `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

 - `OIDN_API_NAMESPACE`: Specifies a namespace to put all Intel Open Image Denoise API symbols inside.
 This is also added as an outer namespace for the